ivanjayapurna/RHPapp/README.md

 2. Add options for BCPs
 3. Potentially link to monomer database - to auto-populate RR's and Mw's?
 4. PDI really varies with DP targetted, I really don't like the current implementation of CTP... idk what to do about it though.
+5. Improve figure aesthetics
+6. Convert notebook into a .py file

 By Ivan Jayapurna